ElliotArn/Fractal/README.md

 - GPU acceleration using CUDA for efficient fractal computation.
 - Real-time rendering of the Mandelbrot set with adjustable zoom and pan.
-- Interactive GUI using the raylib library for easy exploration.

 ## Dependencies